LisiLisenok/asyncTest/README.md

 #### asyncTest
 is an extension to SDK `ceylon.test` module with following capabilities:
  * testing asynchronous multithread code
- * common initialization for a test suite
  * executing tests concurrently or sequentially
- * value-parameterized testing
- * type-parameterized testing
+ * value- or type- parameterized testing
+ * organizing complex test conditions into a one flexible expression with matchers
+ * initialization and disposing
  * conditional test execution
- * organizing complex test conditions into a one flexible expression with matchers
  * multi-reporting: several failures or successes can be reported for a one particular test execution (test function), each report is represented as test variant and might be marked with `String` title
- * reporting test results using charts (or graphs)
+ * reporting test results using charts (or plots)

-The module is available on [CeylonHerd](https://herd.ceylon-lang.org/modules/herd.asynctest).
+The module is available on [Ceylon Herd](https://herd.ceylon-lang.org/modules/herd.asynctest).
-Current version is 0.5.2.
+Current version is 0.6.0.

 #### Ceylon compiler / platform